fontforge/fontforge.github.io/en-US/downloads/mac-dl.md

 FontForge is a UNIX application, so it doesn't behave 100% like a normal Mac Application and it needs XQuartz to run.

-Read either the short or detailed guide to get you started.
+Read either the short or detailed guide (each with appropriate download links) to get you started.

 <a class="btn btn-primary btn-large default" data-toggle="collapse" href="#collapseBasic" aria-expanded="false" aria-controls="collapseBasic">
   Short Guide